sparksp/phills.me.uk/content/project/womble.md

     parent = "project"
 +++

-Womble was a new event for 2012.
-The website features some basic information about the activities and an online group booking form.
+Womble was a new Scouting event in 2012.
+The website featured some basic information about the activities and an online group booking form.
+In subsequent years the event content was moved to WordPress to allow the organisers to quickly make updates, while the bookings site was redeveloped using Laravel.

-The success of the online booking form will be carried forward to next year's High Adventure and other events, providing a consistent and flexible booking experience for both participants and organisers.

-The event has had an active Facebook and Twitter presence from the start with design elements being shared with both, as much as possible.
+The event also had an active Facebook and Twitter presence from the start, with design elements shared across both where possible.

 Visit [womble.me.uk](http://womble.me.uk)